One of the best things about Oregon is its diversity.

 Although Oregon has a reputation for being wet, the high desert region is dry and desert-like.
 It only gets 10 inches of rain throughout the entire year.
 There’s a mix of desert, mountains, and plains.

-This means that the eastern area of the state is the only part of Oregon where it might be a bit too hot in the summertime!
+While Oregon might be one of the best places to visit in August—This means that the eastern area of the state is the only part of Oregon where it might be a bit too hot in the summertime!

 However, if you like the warm weather, there’s plenty to see in eastern Oregon throughout the summertime.